santoshsmalagi/Benchmarks/README.md

 # Benchmarks
-A collection of ISCAS,ITC,TAU and other Benchmark Circuits for EDA tool evaluation.
+A collection of ISCAS85, ISCAS89, ITC99, TAU and other Benchmark Circuits.